The importance of ASHRAE TC 9.9

 Service Level Agreements (SLA) for uptime and hardware reliability.

-In recent years, TC 9.9 has added extensive sections on:
+In recent years, TC 9.9 has expanded its focus to include:

 Direct-to-chip cold plate design (ΔT limits, leak containment, dielectric fluids)